RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/Automated Data and Lead Generators/README.md

 C://Users//...// with your local directory path.

 **Insert your API credentials:**

 Replace the placeholder Authorization-Key with your own key from developer.usajobs.gov.

 Ensure the email address used in the API header matches the one registered with your key.
-## Recommended Entry Point: Full Pipeline Notebook

-It is fully automated and will automatically download the wrangled data to your designated file path.
-Output is saved in a structured format (CSV).

 **All keyword lists are fully editable**, allowing you to adapt tagging logic to reflect new tools, vendors, and terminology as the public sector data market evolves
 This unified notebook handles the complete process: